MTtankkeo/jetpack_appbar/README.md

 # AppBar in jetpack compose
 This package allows easy and light implementation of appbar in jetpack compose environment.

-> Designed to implement flexible app bar behavior by utilizing only fundamental underlying actions and excluding unnecessary features.
+> Designed to implement flexible appbar behavior by utilizing only fundamental underlying actions and excluding unnecessary features.

 ## How to make appbar?
 Please refer to the code below!